sourish-cmi/Jacobi-Prior/README.md

 **Loan Approved or Denied**

-+ Probability of Default Models
++ Probability of Default Models for US Small Bussiness Administrators Data